leo-na/MonVertexGuard/README.md

 This is a frontend demonstration dashboard.
 For production use, ensure integration with a secure backend API and implement proper authentication/authorization flows.

 ---
-Built with ❤️ by augustdev290
+Built with ❤️ by leonard

 ## 🎉 Credits